ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

  2. Inform clients and ensure they have migrated to use the new field.
  3. Remove the old field when migration is complete.

-### Step by Step Deprecation/Migration of Database
+### Step-by-Step Deprecation/Migration of Database

 #### For removing a field